 A high school diploma/GED is preferred but is not necessary for individual skills training courses.
 However, you must have a valid high school diploma, GED, or academic transcripts to be eligible for the 480 Hour Combination Welder I Program or 640 Hour Combination Welder II Program.
 A copy of the valid high school diploma, GED or academic transcripts must be obtained for LWT records.
-Please note: If your High School Diploma/Transcripts are from a country outside the USA, it must be translated in English and certified by a National Association of Credential Evaluation Services (NACES) recognized agency or equivalent.
+Please note: All foreign Diplomas/Transcripts must be translated in English and certified by a National Association of Credential Evaluation Services (NACES) recognized agency or equivalent.
 Please refer to www.naces.org for a list of companies that can assist.
 The translation, evaluation and certification process must be completed prior to the enrollment and acceptance, as LWT is unable to assess equivalency of a foreign education.

 LWT will also accept a secondary school completion credential for homeschool from the state and accredited entity the homeschool credential was completed in.

 Applicants must be at least 17 years or older to enroll in classes, however they need to turn 18 by the last day of class.
 LWT will need to photocopy a government issued identification card or birth certificate to verify that the applicant will be over the age of 18 by the time of graduation.